rpralica/ChessAnalysis/README.md

 ## License

 Chesskit is licensed under the GNU Affero General Public License 3.
-See [copying](COPYING.md) for details.
+See [Licence](LICENCE) for details.